alvarogarcia1994/calculator/README.md

 - This project was developed as part of my learning path, focusing on DOM manipulation, event handling, and object-based operations without using external libraries or frameworks

-- Features: Addition, subtraction, multiplication, division, and percentage.
+- Features: Addition, subtraction, multiplication, division, and mod (%).

 # Features